zeebe-io/zeebe-chaos/chaos-days/blog/2021-11-24-Worker-count-should-not-impact-performance/index.md

 ### Expected

-The workers should be able to complete all created instances and if the workers are scaled the throughput should remain.
+The workers should be able to complete all created instances and if the workers are scaled the throughput should remain or be better.

 ### Actual